galenhuntington/hmp3-ng/README.md

 The original Darcs repo has vanished from the Internet.
-However, I have a copy I checked out in 2008 (to hack on!) with all the patches through version 1.5.1 (the latest is 1.5.2.1, which I had at one point but cannot find), and Hackage hosts tarballs for several versions.
+However, I have a copy I checked out in 2008 (to hack on!) with all the patches through version 1.5.1 (the latest is 1.5.2.1), and Hackage has tarballs for the later versions.

 *  I used [darcs-to-git](https://github.com/purcell/darcs-to-git)
 to port to Git.